secynic/ipwhois/README.rst

 ===========

 IPWhois.lookup_rws() should be faster than IPWhois.lookup(), but may not be as reliable.
-AFRINIC does not have a Whois-RWS service yet.
-We have to rely on the Ripe RWS service, which does not contain all of the data we need.
+REST queries do not support referral whois lookups.
+AFRINIC does not have a Whois-RWS service yet; we have to rely on the Ripe RWS service, which does not contain all of the data we need.
 The LACNIC RWS service is supported, but is in beta.
 This may result in availability or performance issues.

 Country Codes
 =============